South West England: Middle Ages

 During the Wars of the Roses, there were frequent skirmishes between the Lancastrian Thomas Courtenay, Earl of Devon and Yorkist William, Lord Bonville.
-In 1470, Edward IV pursued Richard Neville, Earl of Warwick and George, Duke of Clarence as far as Exeter after the Battle of Lose-coat Field.
+In 1470, Edward IV pursued Richard Neville, Earl of Warwick and George Plantagenet, Duke of Clarence as far as Exeter after the Battle of Lose-coat Field.
 The organisation of the region remained based on the shires and Church estates, which were largely unchanged throughout the period.
 Some of the most important nobles in the South West included the Courtenays Earl of Devon, William Bonville, 1st Baron Bonville, and Humphrey Stafford, earl of Devon whose wider influence stretched from Cornwall to Wiltshire.
 After 1485, the Earl of Devon, Henry VII's chamberlain, Giles Daubeney, 1st Baron Daubeney and Robert Willoughby, 1st Baron Willoughby de Broke were also influential.
 In 1497, early in Henry VII's reign, the royal pretender Perkin Warbeck, besieged Exeter.
 The Cornish Rebellion of 1497 led by An Gof and Thomas Flamank ended in a march to Blackheath in London where the Cornish forces were massacred.